 Valley of the Winds is in the early stage of planning works.
 It will be assessed as a State Significant Development under Part 4 of the NSW Environmental Planning and Assessment Act 1979 (the Act).

-The NSW Department of Planning, Industry and Environment (DPIE) is the state planning authority for the project.
-The Act requires a preliminary scoping report to be prepared and submitted to DPIE.
-Following submission of the scoping report DPIE will prepare and issue the Secretary’s Environmental Assessment Requirements (SEAR’s).
+The NSW Department of Planning and Environment (DPE) is the state planning authority for the project.
+The Act requires a preliminary scoping report to be prepared and submitted to DPE.
+Following submission of the scoping report DPE will prepare and issue the Secretary’s Environmental Assessment Requirements (SEAR’s).
 A range of assessments will be carried out in line with these requirements, together making up the Environmental Impact Statement (EIS) for the project.
 The EIS will cover all facets of the project impact, from environmental through to social.

 Approval will also be sought from the Commonwealth through the Environmental Protection and Biodiversity Conservation Act (EPBC Act).

 The project is expected to be constructed over a four year period.

 The project site is situated in the Central Western Tablelands Region of NSW, within the Warrumbungle Shire between the rural township of Coolah and the Golden Highway.

 It will be located within the Central-West Orana Renewable Energy Zone, recently identified by the NSW Government.

 Current farming practices such as livestock grazing will continue next to the wind turbines, continuing the region’s close agricultural connection with the land while also allowing the generation of clean renewable energy for the people of NSW.

 Wind power technology